 In order to commercialize ZYNTEGLO and any future products, we will need to develop, contract for, or otherwise arrange for the necessary manufacturing capabilities.
 We currently rely on third parties to manufacture the vector and the drug product in the commercial setting and for any clinical trials that we initiate.
-Currently, SAFC is the sole manufacturer of the lentiviral vector and apceth is the sole manufacturer of the drug product to support commercialization of ZYNTEGLO in Europe.
-Although we intend to eventually rely on a mix of internal and third-party manufacturers to support our commercialization efforts, we are still in the process of completing construction and qualification of our internal capacity and we have not secured commercial-scale manufacturing capacity in all of the regions where we intend to commercialize ZYNTEGLO or future products.
+Currently, SAFC is the sole manufacturer of the lentiviral vector and Minaris Regenerative Medicine is the sole manufacturer of the drug product to support commercialization of ZYNTEGLO in Europe.
+Although we intend to eventually rely on a mix of internal and third-party manufacturers to support our commercialization efforts, we are still in the process of completing construction and qualification of our internal capacity and we have not secured commercial-scale manufacturing capacity in all of the regions where we intend to commercialize ZYNTEGLO or our late-stage product candidates, if they receive marketing approval.
 By building our own internal manufacturing facility, we have incurred substantial expenditures and expect to incur significant additional expenditures in the future.
 In addition, there are many risks inherent in the construction of a new facility that could result in delays and additional costs, including the need to obtain access to necessary equipment and third-party technology, if any.
 Also, we have had to, and will continue to, hire and train qualified employees to staff our manufacturing facility.
 We may not be able to timely or successfully build out our internal capacity or negotiate binding agreements with third-party manufacturers at commercially reasonable terms.
 If we fail to secure adequate capacity to manufacture our drug products or lentiviral vectors used in the manufacture of our drug products, we may be unable to execute on our development plans on the timing that we expect.

 The manufacture of our lentiviral vector and drug product is complex and requires significant expertise.
-Even with the relevant experience and expertise, manufacturers of cell therapy products often encounter difficulties in production, particularly in scaling out and validating initial production, and ensuring that the product meets required specifications.
+Even with the relevant experience and expertise, manufacturers of cell therapy products often encounter difficulties in production, particularly in scaling out and validating initial production, managing the transition from clinical manufacturing to manufacturing in the commercial setting, and ensuring that the product meets required specifications.
 These problems include difficulties with production costs and yields, quality control, including stability of the product, quality assurance testing, operator error, shortages of qualified personnel, as well as compliance with strictly enforced federal, state and foreign regulations.
 We cannot make any assurances that these problems will not occur in the future, or that we will be able to resolve or address problems that occur in a timely manner or with available funds.
 Because of the complexity of manufacturing our product and product candidates, transitioning production of either lentiviral vector or drug products to backup or second source manufacturing, or to internal manufacturing capacity, requires a lengthy technology transfer process and may require additional significant financial expenditures.
 Furthermore, our cost of goods development is at an early stage.
-The actual cost to manufacture our lentiviral vector and drug product could be greater than we expect and could materially and adversely affect the commercial viability of our product and any future products.
-If we or such third-party manufacturers are unable to produce the necessary quantities of lentiviral vector and our drug product, or in compliance with GMP or other pertinent regulatory requirements, and within our planned time frame and cost parameters, the development and commercialization of our product and any future products may be materially harmed.
-Furthermore, if we or our third-party manufacturers are unable to produce our lentiviral vectors or our drug products in quantities, in accordance with regulatory requirements, including quality requirements, or within the time frames tha
+The actual cost to manufacture our lentiviral vector and drug product could be greater than we expect and could materially and adversely affect the commercial viability of our product, or in compliance with GMP or other pertinent regulatory requirements, and within our planned time frame and cost parameters, the development and commercialization of our product and any future products may be materially harmed.
+Furthermore, if we or our third-party manufacturers are unable to produce our lentiviral vectors or our drug products in quantities, in accordance with regulatory requirements, including quality requirements, or within the time frames that we need to support our development and commercialization